 The first section, Related Keywords, looks for search terms semantically related to the seed term.
-If you’ve ever used the excellent Keysearch, Ahrefs’s “All keyword ideas” section, you’ll know what to expect.
+If you’ve ever used the excellent Keysearch, or SEMrush's keyword ideas feature, you’ll know what to expect.

 Great for finding related topics that you might never have thought of.
 Think of it as the first stage in creating a word-map.

 The next tool, Keywords Suggestions, uses the suggested keywords that Google offers in the search box or search bar.
 These search terms can a goldmine of information for content marketers.

 Type “best WordPress themes” into the entry box.